fbrz76/LightningNetwork/WatchTower.md

 If you need a watchtower on the onion network:
 <li>Pubkey: <code>03b06847b0d56c466555f2c6922a08249f60647fce2d39a36ab2dd0309ac5b1b0d</code>
 <li>Address: <code>ulth7cn7un7wonehii562ar6ov3hilaf5nchvb2ydc5tnsskaluuqyyd.onion:9911</code>
-<li>I hope you consider donating using qr in the page
+<li>I hope you consider donating using qr-code below in the page

 To enable your LN daemon to manage your node then edit your <code> lnd.conf</code> file and:
 <li>set <code> watchtower.active = 1 </code>